-At 7T, we take a collaborative approach to enterprise development projects, including business process automations.
+At 7T, we take a collaborative approach to enterprise development, including business process automation projects.
 We engage the client from the discovery phase to deployment.
-Our many Digital Transformation service offerings include process automation solutions, enterprise software development for ERP and CRM systems (among others), along with SaaS development for web apps and mobile apps, amongst others.
+Our many Digital Transformation service offerings include more than just process automation solutions, to include enterprise software development for ERP and CRM systems (among others), along with SaaS development for web apps and mobile apps, amongst others.
 We work extensively with cutting-edge technologies as we strive to help clients solve pain points, improve efficiency and achieve their business goals.

 We’re guided by the approach of “Digital Transformation Driven by Business Strategy.”
 As such, the 7T development team works with company leaders who are seeking to solve problems and drive ROI through Digital Transformation and innovation.
 We then provide collaborative, multi-phased and impactful Digital Transformation solutions.

 7T has offices in Dallas, Houston and Austin, but our clientele spans the globe.
-If you’re ready to learn more about Digital Transformation and how business process automation can benefit your business, contact 7T today.
+If you’re ready to learn more about SaaS tools and how they can benefit your next business process automation project, contact 7T today.